tier4/CalibrationTools/sensor/tag_based_pnp_calibrator/README.md

 The `apriltag_ros` package detects apriltag markers from an image and outputs the detection results.
 Conversely, the `lidartag` package detects lidartag markers and outputs its detection results.

-The `tag_based_pnp_calibrator` utilizes the detections from both `apriltag_ros` package and `lidartag` package, employing a Kalman Filter to track these detections.
+The `tag_based_pnp_calibrator` utilizes the detections from both `apriltag_ros` and `lidartag` packages, employing a Kalman Filter to monitor these detections.
 If the detections converge, the calibrator applies the SQPnP [2] algorithm provided by OpenCV to estimate the transformation between the image points from apriltag and the object points from lidartag.

 ### Diagram